 Orthopedic Physical Therapy

-Orthopedic physical therapy focuses on treating conditions that affect the musculoskeletal system.
+Orthopedic physical therapists at One on One Physical Therapy focus on treating conditions that affect the musculoskeletal system.
 This includes both the mechanical structures of the body including muscles, nerves, bones, joints, and fascia as well as the movement patterns and strength associated with those structures.
 Our physical therapist take a global approach to assessing and treating orthopedic injuries to identify the root causes of the problem.
 We utilize the most current evidence along with our years of clinical expertise to help restore functional motion and strength.

 Orthopedic physical therapists diagnose, manage, and treat disorders and injuries of the musculoskeletal system including rehabilitation after orthopedic surgery. acute trauma such as sprains, strains, injuries of insidious onset such as tendinopathy, bursitis and deformities like scoliosis.
 This specialty of physical therapy is most often found in the out-patient clinical setting.
 Orthopedic therapists are trained in the treatment of post-operative orthopedic procedures, fractures, acute sports injuries, arthritis, sprains, strains, back and neck pain, spinal conditions, and amputations.